IO-Link: 8 Advantages Simply Explained

 Event data consists of notifications or indicators that are created when a critical event occurs.
 Examples of event data: incorrectly connected sensor, communication error, or open circuit.

-A device description, known as an IODD file (IO Device Description), is available for each device.
-This file can either be found at https://ioddfinder.io-link.com/#/.
+The IODD file (IO Device Description) is available as device description for each device.
+This file can be found either on the manufacturer’s page or on IODD.

 6. Reduced/Simplified Wiring